-All task orders under OASIS must be:
+All task orders under OASIS SB must:

-- 1. Solicited and awarded by an OCO with a Delegation of Procurement Authority (See Section G.2.5.) - 2.
-Be within the scope of Section C and all other terms and conditions of the OASIS contract - 3.
-Identify the OASIS Labor Categories and Service Occupational Codes (See Sections B.2.1. and J.1.) - 4.
-Solicited and awarded under the proper NAICS Code and corresponding OASIS MA-IDIQ Contract Number (See Section H.4.) - 5.
-Identify the proper Product Service Code (See Section H.5.) and, - Comply with the ordering procedures in FAR Subpart 16.505, Ordering, and other applicable agency specific regulatory supplements.
+- 1. Be awarded by an OCO with a Delegation of Procurement Authority (DPA) or by a Contractor authorized to use the OASIS SB Contracts as a Government Source of Supply - 2.
+Be within the scope of Section C and all other terms and conditions of the OASIS SB contract - 3.
+Be solicited and awarded under the proper NAICS Code and corresponding OASIS SB MA-IDIQ Contract Number (See Section H.4.) - 4.
+Identify the proper Product Service Code (See Section H.5.) and, - 5.
+Comply with the OASIS SB Contract, OASIS SB DPA Training, OASIS SB Ordering Guide, the Ordering Procedures in FAR Subpart 16.505, Ordering, and other applicable agency specific regulatory supplements

-The OCO must tailor all optional clauses, provisions, and other applicable terms and conditions specific to the task order solicitation and award (See Section I).
+The OCO must tailor all optional and agency supplemental clauses, provisions, and other applicable terms and conditions specific to the task order solicitation and award (See Section I.1 Task Order Clauses).